Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

 \subsection{Covariant families}

-Left fibrations, as introduced in \cite{lurie}, are the quasi-categorical version of functors cofibered in groupoids.
-In turn, the category of bisimplicial sets also have a well-known theory of left fibrations, (see \cite{yonedarasekh}).
-Covariant families will be our main tool in later sections.
+Left fibrations were introduced by Joyal in \cite{joyal2008volii}, and further studied in \cite{lurie}.
+These are the quasi-categorical version of functors cofibered in groupoids.
+In turn, the category of bisimplicial sets also have a well-known theory of left fibrations (see \cite{yonedarasekh}).
+In sHoTT we study them as \textit{covariant families}, and they will be an important tool in later sections.

-Let $C:A\rightarrow \typuniv$ be a type family over a type $A$ two elements $x,y:A$, $f:\homtyp_a(x,y)$ and $u:C(x),v:C(y)$ define the type
+Let $C:A\rightarrow \universetyp$ be a type family over a type $A$.
+Two elements $x,y:A$, $f:\homtyp_a(x,y)$ and $u:C(x),v:C(y)$ define the type

-Such a type can be thought as the type of arrows between $u$ and $v$ over $f$ in the total space of $C$.
+This type can be thought of as the type of arrows from $u$ to $v$ over $f$ in the total type of $C$.